tanleon/TaskTitan/README.md

 TaskTitan is an advanced task management and productivity application designed to enhance efficiency and simplify project workflows.
 It integrates task scheduling, note-taking, statistical insights, and the Pomodoro technique into a user-friendly platform suitable for individuals and teams across various industries.

-TaskTitan integrates robust technologies like React Native for frontend development, SQLite for data management, and various APIs for cloud connectivity to provide a feature-rich, user-friendly experience in task management and productivity enhancement.
+# Technologies Used:
+•	Frontend Development: Utilized Javascript using the React Native framework to create a responsive and intuitive user interface.
+•	Data Management: Implemented SQLite for robust and efficient data handling.
+•	Cloud Connectivity: Leveraged various APIs such as REST API, WebSocket API, and OpenWeatherMap API to enable seamless cloud integration and connectivity.

 ## Key Features